davewalker60/pmdup/pages/attractions.md

 <span style="color:red">Which is better, using this mini-TOC or putting each section on its own page?</span>

 This page describes tourist attractions in and around Puerto Morelos that have been popular with our community.
-We highly recommend arriving a fe days early and/or staying longer to take in all the Riviera Maya has to offer.
+We highly recommend arriving a few days early and/or staying longer to take in all the Riviera Maya has to offer.

 # Beaches